Finnair: Jet Age (1960s and 1970s)

 Finnair received its first wide-body aircraft in 1975, two DC-10-30 planes.
 The first of these arrived on 4 February 1975 and entered service on 14 February 1975, flying between Helsinki and New York, later between Helsinki and Las Palmas.

-Finnair created Finnaviation was established in 1979.
-It was formed from the reorganisation of Wihuri OY Finnwings (which had started services in 1950 as Lentohuolto OY) and its merging with Nordair OY.
+Finnair created Finnaviation in June 1979.
+It was formed from the reorganisation of Wihuri OY Finnwings (which had started services in 1950 as Lentohuolto OY) and its merger with Nordair OY.
 Scheduled domestic services began in October 1979.
 In the early 1980s, Finnair held a 60% shareholding.
-Finnaviation was eventually completely merged into Finnair.
+In September 1996 Finnaviation was completely merged into Finnair.